wagtail-packages/wagtail-devtools/README.md

 ### API

-There is an api now available at `/wagtail-devtools-api/` which will list all available commands.
+There is an api available at `/wagtail-devtools-api/` which will list all available endpoints.

+- List all editor listing pages
+- List all editor edit pages

 ### Admin Responses

-The `admin_responses` command will make a requests to the admin interface using get requests for a range of models.
-It will write a response result to the console.
+The `admin_responses` command will use the API endpoints above to create a report of error and success pages in the console.

 - [Documentation](docs/admin_responses.md)